Silver-Volt4/swapdoodle/README.md

 # Swapdoodle HPP server

-An ongoing attempt at creating a replacement Swapdoodle server.
-This may succeed, or go absolutely nowhere.
-I don't even know Go lol

-[PretendoNetwork/super-mario-maker](https://github.com/PretendoNetwork/super-mario-maker) was used as a base for this code.
-I hope that's alright!
+A sorta-working replacement server for Swapdoodle

 ## Status

 The server should be considered alpha-quality at the moment.
 It has worked in our private testing, but broader public testing will be needed.

+## Credits

+[PretendoNetwork/super-mario-maker](https://github.com/PretendoNetwork/super-mario-maker), it was used as a base for this code.
+I hope that's alright, I don't know Go much...
+[milesthecreator.bsky.social](https://bsky.app/profile/milesthecreator.bsky.social), who supplied us with unencrypted Swapdoodle network dumps that have significantly helped development.

 ## Configuration